ApptuitAI/apptuit-py/README.md

 metric_name, tags = timeseries.decode_metric(encoded_metric)
 ```

-A *good practise* is to maintain a local cache of the created metrics and reuse them, rather than
+A *recommended practise* is to maintain a local cache of the created metrics and reuse them, rather than
 creating them every time:

 ```python